ayellapragada/devlog/README.md

 DevLog uses a **modular architecture**.

-There are core parts: The CLI, Daemon, and Web server.
+There are three core parts: The CLI, the Daemon, and the analytics front end.

-By itself those provide no functionality except a foundation.
+By itself those provide no functionality except a foundation for plugins and modules to build off of.

-After that, anything you want needs to be explicitly opted into and enabled.
+After that, anything you want needs to be explicitly opted into, enabled, and configured.

+There are reasonable defaults throughout, but just letting you know.
 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                        DevLog Architecture                      │